-ATEX conducted surface examinations of the Apolo concessions and, based on the results of this work, determined that the properties were of no further interest in light of the operational difficulties resulting from the "COVID-19" coronavirus.
-Accordingly, ATEX terminated the option agreement on the Apolo Concessions on May 31, 2020 and wrote off the related exploration and evaluation assets of \$670,350 as at June 30, 2020.
+The Company conducted surface examinations of the Apolo concessions and, based on the results of this work, determined that the properties were of no further interest in light of the operational difficulties resulting from the COVID-19.
+Accordingly, the Company terminated the option agreement on the Apolo Concessions on May 31, 2020 and wrote off the related exploration and evaluation assets of \$670,350.